Psychology Major

 Major Requirements in Detail

-PSYC BC1101 Statistics, a requirement for the Major, is comprised of a lecture and a recitation section, and is offered every semester.
+PSYC BC1101 Statistics, a requirement for the Major, consists of a lecture and a recitation section, and is offered every semester.
+Note that Psychology majors are permitted to take NSBV BC2002 Statistics and Experimental Design in place of BC1101 Statistics.
 The techniques of statistics are applied in laboratory courses, and are among the fundamentals of graduate training in all areas of psychology.
-Majors are highly encouraged to take this course by the end of the sophomore year.
-Those who take a course outside of Barnard Psychology to fulfill this requirement cannot also receive credit towards the major for PSYC BC1101.
-Finally, students should consult with the Departmental Representative before enrolling in any outside statistics course, to be sure it will be an acceptable substitution.
+Those who take a course outside of Barnard Psychology to fulfill this requirement cannot also receive credit towards the major for PSYC BC1101; and also another PSYC course needs to be completed in its place.
+Finally, students should consult with the Department Vice Chair for Student Advising before enrolling in any outside statistics course, to be sure it will be an acceptable substitution.

 A student must take a minimum of three Core PSYC lecture courses; at least one from Group 1 and one from Group 2.